ErnieTech101/FreqScanR/README.md

 Click the “Stop” button to stop scanning.
 Note that this action does not terminate the program and the list remains displayed.

 __If you change the dwell time in the delay pulldown, be sure to then click on the frequency listbox (tree control) to take the focus off of the delay.
-This is a known issue and may be fixed in the next revision.
-If you don't the program may not scan through the list.
+This is a known bug.
+If you don't, the program may not scan through the list.
 Just select a new delay number, click on the listbox and try again.__
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Formating the radio .cfg and frequency list .csv files -